namberino/nimble/README.md

 # The NIMBLE Programming Language

-NIMBLE (Nam's Interpreted Modular Basic Language Engine) is a dynamically typed, interpreted programming language.
+NIMBLE (Nam's Interpreted Modular Basic Language Engine) is a dynamically typed, interpreted programming language with C-like syntax.
 This is the source code for the NIMBLE interpreter

 For documentation on the language, visit the [doc](doc/) directory